ArtemReizer/book-store/readme.md

 **Solution**: We developed a global error handler and custom exceptions, enhancing error reporting and ensuring a seamless user experience.

 ## Video presentation of the project [here](https://www.loom.com/share/9b42f2edb5394992aa39f8715dd2c467?sid=ccf1222b-12fd-4e6e-a746-c32ffa940a21)

+## Contribution

+We appreciate community contributions to enhance our Book Store API project.
+Whether you want to fix bugs, add features, or improve documentation, your help is valuable.

 ## Conclusion